drbenmorgan/Geant4Extensions/README.md

 User Interfaces
 ---------------
-The user command interface is set via the `G4UIExecutive` class in the the `main()` function in `SuperB1.cc`
+The user command interface is controlled by the `UISessionFactory` class in the the `main()` function in `SuperB1.cc`.
-The selection of the user command interface is then done automatically according to the Geant4 configuration.
+This factory class returns an instance of G4UIsession determined by an input string, which in `SuperB1` is provided by a command line argument.
 The default command interface, called `G4UIterminal`, is done via a standard `G4cin/G4cout`.
 On Unix based systems one can use a smarter command interface, `G4UItcsh`.
 When Geant4 is built with Qt4 support, a full GUI interface is available.

-By default, `SuperB1` is configured so that it will have support for all available interfaces supplied by the install of Geant4 is is linked to.
+By default, `SuperB1` is configured so that it will have support for all available interfaces supplied by the install of Geant4 it is linked to.